rusticlion/Manastorm/manastorm_codebase_dump.md

         end
     end

-    -- Flag to determine which execution path to use (legacy or event-based) local useEventSystem = true
+    -- Handle top-level vfx field (convert to vfx keyword if not already present) if spellDef.vfx and not (spellDef.keywords and spellDef.keywords.vfx) and keywordData.vfx then print("DEBUG: Converting top-level vfx to keyword for spell " .. spellDef.id)

+        -- Create behavior entry for vfx keyword compiledSpell.behavior.vfx = {}

+        -- Copy the default behavior parameters from the keyword mergeTables(compiledSpell.behavior.vfx, keywordData.vfx.behavior)

+        -- Create params based on vfx value compiledSpell.behavior.vfx.params = {
+            effect = spellDef.vfx -- Use the vfx string as the effect name }

+        -- Bind the execute function from the vfx keyword compiledSpell.behavior.vfx.execute = keywordData.vfx.execute
+    end

         -- Method to get the event runner module (lazy loading) local function getEventRunner()
         if not EventRunner then
             EventRunner = require("systems.EventRunner")